Protocols to keep us all healthy and safe

-The London Family Health Team is maintaining strict measures to reduce the number of patients coming to our sites.
-We are offering phone or video appointments (virtual care) with your physicians and allied health professionals to augment in person visits as appropriate.
+The London Family Health Team is maintaining strict measures to manage the number of people coming to our sites.
+We continue to offer phone or video appointments (virtual care) with your physicians and allied health professionals to augment in person visits as appropriate.

-If your physician directs you to come into the building for an appointment, please follow the signage at the front door.
+When you come into the building for an appointment, please follow the signage at the front door.
 Do not bring family members with you unless you require assistance.

-You must wear a mask or face covering and keep it over your nose and mouth the entire time you are on site.
+You must wear a mask and keep it over your nose and mouth the entire time you are on site.
 You must use the hand sanitizer and self-screen at the front door before you go to your appointment.
-If you have respiratory symptoms of any kind, DO NOT come to the clinic.
+If you have respiratory symptoms of any kind, CALL the clinic first to alert them of your condition.

 For our After-Hours Clinic, please call the answering service to book your appointment as per your physician’s phone voice mail message.
-Be advised that you are NOT to come into the clinic unless directed to do so.
+Remember to wear a face mask for your appointment.

 Here are some important resources for you regarding COVID-19: